sgstepaniants/GULP/README.md

 * All visualizations of ImageNet networks in Figures 6, 12, 13 and 14 of the paper can be reproduced in the notebook `embed_models.ipynb`.

 ## CIFAR Experiments (`cifar_experiments/`)
+* Distances between Resnet18 networks trained on CIFAR10 at every epoch (of 50 epochs) of training are included in the zip file cifar_dists.zip.
+To plot these distances, adjust the working directory "dirwithreps" based on the unzipped file in the notebook plot_CIFAR_distances_during_training.ipynb and run all cells.

+* We do not include code to retrain the networks, but refer to the FFCV package and/or any standard training code for training Resnet18 architectures on CIFAR10 and saving the final representations.
+Given representations saved in the hierarchy e.g. cifar1/test/epoch3/latents.pkl, where 1 indicates the index of the model, 3 is the epoch, test is the split of the data on which the representations were generated, and latents.pkl contains a dictionary with key 'last', the script compute_CIFAR_distances_from_saved_representations.py recomputes the provided distances.